 Sago palms belong to the oldest plant family still on earth, the cycads.
 They are not truly palms but cone forming flora which have been around since before the dinosaurs.
-The plants are not winter hardy and rarely survive the season in zones below United States Department of Agriculture zone 8.
+The plants are not winter hardy and rarely survive the season in zones below USDA plant hardiness zone 8.
 Winterizing sago palms in lower zones is essential if you don’t want the plant to die.

-There are a few methods on how to over winter a sago plant, and it is essential to take steps before chilly temperatures arrive.
-As long as you offer sago palm winter protection, you can be sure the slow growing cycad will be around for the following years of enjoyment.
+There are a few methods on how to overwinter a sago plant, and it is essential to take steps before chilly temperatures arrive.
+As long as you offer sago palm winter protection, you can be sure the slow growing cycad will be around for years of enjoyment.

 Sago Palm Winter Care